 How do you want to wear your activity tracker?
 This is an important consideration because a tracker only works if you wear it.
 Users have three main options to carry their fitness tracker: around the wrist, strapped on the arm or clipped to clothing.
 Each has advantages and disadvantages.
 A wristband-style tracker can be worn constantly, and you don't have to change it for sleeping.
 A clip-on style is less conspicuous, but it's easier to forget it, to neglect to switch it over to sleep-tracking mode -- or to accidentally run it through the wash.
+Armband-style trackers may not be comfortable enough, or inconspicuous enough, to wear continually.
 Wristband-style trackers also come in bracelet or watch styles.
 Bracelets are looser, while the watch style fits more tightly, like a traditional wristwatch.

 What information do you want to track automatically?
 Most trackers measure steps and sleep.
 Beyond that, some measure other activities as well, such as climbing stairs, bicycling or swimming.
 Some also give a more detailed snapshot of your sleep habits or track your heart rate, perspiration and other biometrics.
-The more data collected, the higher the price of the tracker.
-Many fitness trackers allow you to account for the food and water you consume, but this information has to be entered manually using a fitness app.
+In general, the more data collected, the higher the price of the tracker.
+Many fitness trackers allow you to account for the food and water you consume, or to chart activities that the tracker doesn't recognize, like bicycling, swimming or lifting weights, but this information has to be entered manually using a fitness app.